-Dr Giannoulopoulos is a College Associate Dean (since 2014) (on Student Welfare and Student Experience), Senior Lecturer in Law and an Academic Fellow of the Honourable Society of the Inner Temple, and previously a Deputy Head (Learning & Teaching) at Brunel Law School.
+Dr Dimitrios Giannoulopoulos is a College Associate Dean (Student Experience), Senior Lecturer in Law and an Academic Fellow of the Honourable Society of the Inner Temple.
+He was previously the College Associate Dean (Student Welfare) (2014-2017) and a Deputy Head at Brunel Law School (2009-2013).

-Dimitrios’ research has positively impacted upon the work of organisations such as ‘Fair Trials’ and the ‘New Europeans’, where he has acted as an academic adviser in relation to suspects’ rights, improperly obtained evidence and the rights of EU citizens in the UK after Brexit, including by submitting written reports and presenting evidence at the European Parliament as well as offering scholarly analysis in the context of working meetings with British MEPs and Michel Barnier’s Article 50 Brexit negotiating team.
+Dimitrios’ research has positively impacted upon the work of organisations such as ‘Fair Trials’ and the ‘New Europeans’, where he has acted as an academic adviser in relation to suspects’ rights, improperly obtained evidence and the rights of EU citizens in the UK after Brexit.
+He has recently appeared before the House of Lords' EU Justice Subcommittee and given evidence at the European Parliament.

 PhD / Doctorat en droit : École Doctorale de Droit Comparé, Panthéon-Sorbonne (Paris I)